 The Chairman of Arsenal, at the time a certain Peter Hill-Wood, explained the whole thing in the programme for the next home game, which happened to be a Cup Winners’ Cup Quarter Final against Auxerre.
 Or rather, he didn’t – legal reasons y’see, shtum.

 Of course Arsenal played – and won – a home match against Forest on the evening of the day George was sacked (and by the time of the Auxerre game had also beaten Crystal Palace away).
-As rumours floated around, George famously poked his head round the door of the dressing room and said to the players, “I’m still here!” shortly before being escorted off the premises.
+As rumours floated around Highbury before the Forest game, George famously poked his head round the door of the dressing room and said to the players, “I’m still here!” shortly before being escorted off the premises.

 What was this, ‘Big hair for George’ night?
 Perhaps it was Steve Stone’s ‘electrifying performance’ for Forest that was the problem, ha ha.
 Oh, please yerself.